 Signatures: at minimum, the paying account will sign the transaction as authorization.
 Other signatures may be present as well.

 The lifecycle of a transaction in the Hedera ecosystem begins when a client creates a transaction.
 Once the transaction is created it is cryptographically signed at minimum by the account paying for the fees associated with the transaction.
-Additional signatures may be required depending on the properties set for the account, topic, smart contract, or file.
+Additional signatures may be required depending on the properties set for the account, topic, or token.
 The client is able to stipulate the maximum fee it is willing to pay for the processing of the transaction and, for a smart contract operation, the maximum amount of gas.
 Once the required signatures are applied to the transaction the client then submits the transaction to any node on the Hedera network.

 The receiving node validates (for instance, confirms the paying account has sufficient balance to pay the fee) the transaction and, if validation is successful, submits the transaction to the Hedera network for consensus by adding the transaction to an event and gossiping that event to another node.
 Quickly, that event flows out to all the other nodes.
 The network receives this transaction exponentially fast via the gossip about gossip protocol.
 The consensus timestamp for an event (and so the transactions within) is calculated by each node independently calculating the median of the times that the nodes of the network received that event.
 You may find more information on how the consensus timestamp is calculated here.
 The hashgraph algorithm delivers finality of consensus.
 Once assigned a consensus timestamp the transaction is then applied to the consensus state in the order determined by each transaction’s consensus timestamp.
 At that point the fees for the transaction are also processed.
 In this manner, every node in the network maintains a consensus state because they all apply the same transactions in the same order.
 Each node also creates and temporarily stores receipts/records in support of the client subsequently querying for the status of a transaction.